nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf91/nrf91_features.rst

 The GNSS operation in an nRF91 Series device is time-multiplexed with the LTE modem.
 Therefore, the LTE modem must either be completely deactivated or in `RRC idle mode <Radio Resource Control_>`_ or `Power Saving Mode (PSM)`_ when using the GNSS receiver.
-For an nRF9160 SiP, see the `nRF9160 GPS receiver Specification`_ for more information.
+For more information, see the `nRF9161 GPS receiver Specification`_ or the `nRF9160 GPS receiver Specification`_, depending on the SiP you are using.

 Enhancements to GNSS
 ====================